dagi3d/acts_as_flying_saucer/README.markdown

 Configuration
 -------------

-These are the default settings which can be overwriten in your enviroment configuration file:
+These are the default settings which can be overwritten in your enviroment configuration file:

     ActsAsFlyingSaucer::Config.options = {
       :java_bin => "java",          # java binary